 - APNIC’s main SIG is the Policy SIG which forms the core of the Policy Development Process.

-- To submit a policy proposal for consideration at an APNIC SIG session refer to the Policy development process and submit a policy using the Submit a policy proposal form.
+- To submit a policy proposal for consideration at an APNIC Policy SIG session refer to the Policy development process and submit a proposal using the Submit a policy proposal form.

 - Matters relevant to NIRs.

 - Matters relevant to broader Internet issues like Public Policy and Internet Governance.